 At wardrobe fittings, care was taken to place her before a mirror with a dress form of a fat woman beside her.
 “Now look at yourself,” she would be admonished.
 “Do you want to look like that dummy, or do you want to be a star?”

 JUDY GARLAND wanted to be a star.
 Comparisons with pretty young things in the MGM commissary had helped induce an earlier regime of dieting.

-Sometime, in the siege of dieting, the loss of wright would go too far.
+Sometimes, in the siege of dieting, the loss of weight would go too far.
 Suddenly, the thin pale-faced star would reverse course and eat, not for neurotic satisfaction, but actually in a desperate effort to gain weight for a new film.

 To help with the seesawing battle, a new tactic was introduced which created more problems than it solved – pills.
 Pills to take off weight and, at the other end of the cycle, pills to put it back on.

 At the same time, sedatives were a help in bringing on much-needed sleep, along with help-up pills which gave temporary bursts of energy for the strenuous demands of film making.